vibhavsinha/windowswifi/README.md

 5. Select the first option and uncheck the second one.
 6. From the drop down, choose the newly created hosted network( the one in #3), and select ok.

-*Connected computers might need to re-connect to the network after the above steps*
+*Connected devices might need to re-connect to the network after the above steps*